Princes Road Synagogue

-Princes Road Synagogue is a synagogue on Princes Road in the Toxteth district of Liverpool, England.
-It is the home of the Liverpool Old Hebrew Congregation.
-It was founded in the late 1860s, designed by William James Audsley and George Ashdown Audsley, and consecrated on 2 September 1874.
-It is widely regarded as the finest example of the Moorish Revival style of synagogue architecture in the UK, and synagogues emulating its design can be found as far away as Sydney.
+Princes Road Synagogue, officially Liverpool Old Hebrew Congregation, is an Orthodox Jewish congregation and synagogue, located on Princes Road in the Toxteth district of Liverpool, England, in the United Kingdom.
+The congregation was formed in c.
+1780 and worships in the Ashkenazi rite.

+The synagogue building was designed by brothers, William James Audsley and George Ashdown Audsley, completed in 1874, and was listed as a Grade I building in 1975.
+The building is widely regarded as the finest example of the Moorish Revival style of synagogue architecture in the United Kingdom, and a synagogue emulating its design can be found in Sydney, Australia.

 History

 Princes Road Synagogue came into existence when the Jewish community in Liverpool in the late 1860s decided to build a new synagogue, reflecting the status and wealth of the community.
 The Toxteth area was rapidly expanding as Liverpool's magnates built opulent mansions.
 The synagogue stands in a cluster of houses of worship designed to advertise the wealth and status of the local captains of industry, a group that was remarkably ethnically diverse by the standards of Victorian England; immediately adjacent to the synagogue on Princes Road are the Greek Orthodox Church of St Nicholas, the Church of England's parish of St Margaret of Antioch, and the Welsh Presbyterian Church.

+Construction on the synagogue was completed in 1874.
+The idea for the synagogue mixed both eastern and western schools of art.

 The synagogue was designed by William James Audsley and George Ashdown Audsley, Scottish architect brothers from Edinburgh, and built at a cost of approximately £14,975.
 It was consecrated on 2 September 1874.
 The building has been described as "eclectic" and it has been said that the synagogue exemplifies the characteristic eclectic architecture in harmoniously blending features drawn from different styles.

 The ladies of the Liverpool Old Hebrew Congregation held a bazaar and luncheon in February 1874.
 They invited the important dignitaries and arranged for the band of the Coldstream Guards to play.
 The event raised approximately £3,000 (equivalent to £346,920 in 2020) which was donated to the synagogue for the decoration of the interior.
 The synagogue is a testament to the wealth and social position of Liverpool's 19th-century Jewish magnates, a group with the wealth and taste to also commission Max Bruch to compose the Kol Nidre variations for cello and orchestra.

 The synagogue today is attended only on Shabbat mornings and holidays, though it remains popular for weddings and b'nai mitzvah.

+It was re opened after 9 months in August 2021 after having previously been closed due to budgetary issues.

+The synagogue was featured prominently in a stamp released for the coronation of King Charles III, intended to celebrate religious diversity.